rickcurran/rc-site-map/trunk/readme.txt

 This shortcode is used to get and render a list of published posts like a site map.
 The attributes are as follows:

 - `post_type` - defaults to 'page'.
 You can use 'post', 'page' or any post type name.
 - `orderby` - defaults to 'menu_order'.
 Comma-separated list of options to sort by: accepts 'post_author', 'post_date', 'post_title', 'post_name', 'post_modified', 'post_modified_gmt', 'menu_order', 'post_parent', 'ID', 'rand', or 'comment_count'.
-Default 'post_title'.
 - `order` - defaults to 'ASC'.
 - `heading_text` - defaults to empty, show no heading.
 - `heading_tag` - defaults to h2.
 Note, do not include greater than / less than characters, only the alphanumeric characters e.g. p, h1, h2, h3 etc.
+- `heading_class` - defaults to `'rc_sitemap_heading'`.
+CSS Class added to the heading element.
 - `child_of` - defaults to empty.
 Display only the sub-pages of a single page by ID.
 Default 0 (all pages).
 Note, only works for hierarchical post types.
 - `depth` - defaults to empty.
 Number of levels in the hierarchy of pages to include in the generated list.
 Accepts -1 (any depth), 0 (all pages), 1 (top-level pages only), and n (pages to the given n depth).
-Default 0.
 - `exclude` - defaults to empty.
 Comma-separated list of post IDs to exclude.
 - `include` - defaults to empty.
 Comma-separated list of post IDs to include.
 - `wrapper` - defaults to `'ul'`.
 Wrapping element of the list.
 Note, do not include greater than / less than characters, only the alphanumeric characters e.g. ul, p etc.